 How We Play

 You don’t need a partner.
-During the first couple of hours, the games are made by the organisers/members to ensure everyone has their share of court time and a mixture of games.
+During the first couple of hours, the games are scheduled by computer to ensure everyone has their share of court time and a mixture of games.

 For the remaining time, players are free to make up their own games, or even play a singles game if a court is available.

 Games are scored using the current Rally Point Scoring system.

 Points are won after each rally and the game is played up to a minimum of 21 points with a winning margin of at least 2 points.

 If the game finishes prior to the alarm going off, players can continue with the current game or start a new one.

 To ensure the smooth running of games, minimise wastage and handling by many players: